 - 2 / 6 "Colours" Emma Hewitt (2012)

 - 3 / 6 Tjupurru Global Grove - Tjupurru talks about the didjeribone, and his new album Global Grove, co-written and produced by Lee Groves.

 - 4 / 6 Qantas SOYA Music Workshop - Daniel Johns (Silverchair) & Lee Groves

 - 5 / 6 "Byrds of Prey" Bertie Blackman/ Secrets and Lies (2009) Forum5Recordings

 - 6 / 6 "Ooh La La" Goldfrapp/Supernature (2005) Mute

-Lee Groves is a producer / writer / mixer and programmer based in Sydney, Australia.
+Lee Groves is a producer / writer / mixer and programmer based in New York City.
 After learning to play keyboards at the age of 8, Groves started his love affair with music.
 Lee is renowned for his work with Mark "Spike" Stent on projects for Britney Spears, Gwen Stefani, Goldfrapp and Elbow to name a few.

 In 1990 Lee programmed the critically acclaimed International Gold Series of sound cards for a large range of synthesizers, including Korg M & T series, Roland D-Series, Kawai and Ensoniq VFX which were used by artists as diverse as Vangelis, Paul Hardcastle, Talk Talk and the Pet Shop Boys.